Did you know you could change the prices of your products with the time of day or even the weather?!

 This allows sellers to vary their prices according to demand fluctuations, i.e., increasing prices when demand is high or when competitors have low inventory.
 For instance, during holidays when consumers have a high demand for various products, prices can be increased.

-Prices can also be raised in connection with some important event like when the ICC World T20 matches happen, fans would be keen on representing their country with shirts, caps, etc. So, this would be a good time to increase their prices.
+Prices can also be raised in connection with some important events like when the ICC World T20 matches happen, fans would be keen on representing their country with shirts, caps, etc. So, this would be a good time to increase their prices.

 Based on the geographical location and type of customers and their needs, prices of the same product can differ with areas.
 This kind of segmentation proves to be a wise move.